stegmaja/TSE/README.md

 y[13] : Semi-major axis (Rsun) of the outer binary

+Next, we have six parameters describing the roations axes of each of the inner binary stars:

 y[14:17] : Rotation vector of the primary star (1/Myr), only evolved as long as the star is not a compact object

 y[17:20] : Rotation vector of the secondary star (1/Myr), only evolved as long as the star is not a compact object

+And, finally, once we have black holes, spin vectors describing the Kerr parameter.
+They are zero if the stars have not yet developed a black hole:

 y[20:23] : BH spin vector of the primary, only evolved when the primary is a BH (norm 1, i.e., maximally spinning)